-The digital age has expanded the potential for civil society participation and presented new challenges and threats.
-Our dependencies on digital software and infrastructure that are commercially built and government surveilled require new insights into how these digital systems work and how we can safely and ethically engage them for civil society’s purposes.
+The digital age has expanded the potential for civil society participation, and it has presented new challenges and threats.
+Our dependencies on digital software and infrastructure that are commercially built and government surveilled require new insights into how these digital systems work and how we can engage themsafely, ethically and effectively for civil society’s purposes.

 We engage researchers, practitioners and policymakers across four domains:

 - Technology: software and hardware designed for the values and interest of civil society actors